zibawaa/zibawa-webby/README.md

 ## 🎨 Key Features

-- **Draggable Audio Player**: The custom audio player allows users to drag and hide the player interface.
 - **Smooth Animations**: Interactive background particles, a rainbow animation effect for track names, and smooth sliding transitions enhance the overall user experience.
 - **Project Showcase**: It highlights the key projects I've worked on, showing the technologies used and project descriptions.
 - **Responsive Design**: Built to work seamlessly across desktop, tablet, and mobile devices.